By using this website you agree to our terms of use :

 Common Unity may amend Terms and Conditions at any time by publishing such changes on the Website.
 Common Unity is not required to give notice to (or obtain the permission of) any Website User.

-Acknowledgements of Common Unity and each Website User in relation to the ‘entire agreement’
+Acknowledgements of Common Unity/Forward For Life and each Website User in relation to the ‘entire agreement’

-• These Terms and Conditions constitute the entire agreement between Common Unity and each Website User on the relevant subject matter. • No Website User relies on any warranty or representation regarding the Website except as expressly indicated in these Terms and Conditions.
+• These Terms and Conditions constitute the entire agreement between Common Unity/Forward For Life and each Website User on the relevant subject matter. • No Website User relies on any warranty or representation regarding the Website except as expressly indicated in these Terms and Conditions.

 Governing Law